timotheelionnet/DNAFISH_analysis/README.txt

 A series of scripts for DNA FISH analysis, co-developed by Yi Fu and Timothee Lionnet

+The master script is DNA_FISH_pipeline.m, which exacute the following:
+generate_test_img.m
+Generate images for testing.

 DNA_FISH_pipeline_1.m
 Input raw DNA FISH images, perform Airlocalize (including clean up double detections) and crop loci from images.